seamanticscience/Lauderdale_etal_2016_GBC/README.md

 The model fields in *model_kpp* are 12x monthly averages of a 3 degree configuration of MITgcm - see our paper for more details.

+There are two external dependencies:
+  1. `nc_isvar` for checking variables in netcdf files, which is part of the [`mexcdf/snctools` toolbox](http://mexcdf.sourceforge.net/)
+  1. `CO2SYS` for solving the carbon system, which can be [obtained from CDIAC](https://cdiac.ess-dive.lbl.gov/ftp/co2sys/CO2SYS_calc_MATLAB_v1.1/)

 The MEX files, which enable interaction between *MATLAB* and *FORTRAN* routines for speedy calculation, should probably be recompiled for your system.
 They can then be called just like regular *MATLAB* functions (see